Qudsaya: History

 During the Syrian Civil War, the town was taken by the rebels and blockaded by the government in 2012.
 A truce ending the blockade was reached in November 2013.
 The government placed the town under siege again in July 2015, until a deal was reached in November 2015 for the rebels to be transferred to Idlib province.
 On 12 October 2016, armed fighters turned in their weaponry as per the surrender deal in which about 150 rebel fighters from Qudsaya and al-Hamah will be allowed safe-passage to rebel-held areas in Idlib.
 More than 300 rebel fighters who have chosen to stay behind will have their cases settled.
 The agreement was completed on the following day, with rebels being allowed to leave along with their family members.

+Geography

 Climate

 Qudsaya has a cold semi-arid climate (Köppen climate classification: BSk).
 Rainfall is higher in winter than in summer.
 The average annual temperature in Qudsaya is 15.9 °C. About 258 mm of precipitation falls annually.